FelipeTaiarol/elixir_event_sourcing/README.md

 # Event Sourcing in Elixir
 Mostly just a pet project that I am creating to learn Elixir.
+Still a work in progress.

 ## Setup Instructions